breadweb/extralife-helper/README.md

 2. `LOCAL` - This is a compiled version of the Helper that is condensed into a single HTML file.
 This file can be run in a browser from the file system.
 It is ideal for personal use of your modified Helper or distribution to a team when you don't have a hosting solution.

-3. `REMOTE` is used when building the Helper as a collection of files for deployment to a remote hosting solution such as AWS S3.
+3. `REMOTE` is used when building the Helper as a collection of files for deployment to a hosting solution such as AWS S3.
 This is what is used for the [official remote version](https://breadweb.net/extralife-helper/) of the Helper but can be used to deploy your modified Helper to your own server.

 ### Development Setup